wanelo/Leanplum-Segment-iOS/README.md

 [[SEGAnalytics sharedAnalytics] track:@" ... "];
 ```

+Note: There is no need to explicitly call Leanplum.start, as it is called within the LeanplumIntegration.

 In addition to that you can also use the advanced features of Leanplum.
 Once the
 Leanplum SDK is successfully registered, Segement posts a NSNotification, hence register to it:
 ```objc